False “Google Indexing All Your Facebook Information” Rumor

 The steps shown in the rumor above are valid, and a good idea, if you want to ensure everything is kept inside Facebook.
 Ticking or un-ticking that box won’t harm anything, but un-ticking it will give you an added layer of privacy protection.

-If you are still unsure about what steps you should take to protect your account the way you wish it to be protected, visit Facebook’s Guide To Privacy page.
+If you are still unsure about what steps you should take to protect your account the way you wish it to be protected, visit page.
 It should also be noted that if you are under the age of 18, you will not be able to change any of your settings to “Everyone”.

 However, to claim that “Facebook kept this one quiet” is, in my humble opinion, pure bull pucky.
 We were all given plenty of warning – we were unable to access accounts until we reviewed the info – and, if you have chosen any setting that states “Everyone”, expecting that anything less than everyone seeing it, is a little more than unreasonable.